totalnoMartina/aromatic-experience/README.md

 This project was developed using Gitpod, committed to git and pushed to Github using the built-in functionality.

-At early stages it was then deployed to Heroku.
+At early stages it was then deployed to Heroku with guidance of videos for 'I Think Therefore I Blog' walkthrough

 ### Details